Government Treatment For Alcoholism

 In 2016, the government spent roughly $12 million to improve residential substance abuse treatment programs in correctional facilities and other community-based programs that work with probationers and parolees.

 Each year, roughly $1 billion of government funds is spent on outreach programs to educate adolescents about substance abuse and prevent them from experimenting with drugs.

 The U.S. government spent an estimated $14 billion on early intervention, treatment and recovery services in 2016.

 Many federal government and state officials are taking action to help create affordable and accessible treatment programs.

-If you do not have health insurance or cannot afford treatment, speak with a recovery specialist now.
+If you do not have health insurance or cannot afford treatment, speak with a recovery professional now.

 U.S. Department of Veterans Affairs.
 Treatment Programs for Substance Use Problems.
 November 2016. http://www.mentalhealth.va.gov/res-vatreatmentprograms.asp

 Substance Abuse and Mental Health Services Administration.
 Behavioral Health Treatment Services Locator.
 October 2016. https://findtreatment.samhsa.gov/

 National Institute on Drug Abuse.
 (2012).
 Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition).
 October 2016. https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/drug-addiction-treatment-in-united-states